GregStanton/proposal-rmf-engine/README.md

 # Appendix: Opening the door to customizable motion

 While the primary focus of this proposal is static geometry generation, the underlying Rotation Minimizing Frame (RMF) system also serves as a powerful engine for motion and animation.
-While the primary focus of this proposal is static geometry generation, the underlying Rotation Minimizing Frame (RMF) system also serves as a powerful engine for motion and animation.

 ## 1\.
 The problem of parameterization